saheerb/mbed-os/docs/design-documents/docker_management/docker_management.md

 **Build**

 docker buildx command is used for creating multi architecture docker image.
-To build this with method, one needs to push the image to a remote repository while building it.
-Since, we need to "test" before release.
-These are pushed to a temporary docker repository just after building.
+To build docker image using buildx, one needs to push the image to a remote repository while building it.
+Since, we need to "test" before release, the resulting images are pushed to a temporary docker repository just after building.

 github container registry doesn't implement yet all the docker manifest APIs.
 Hence, a few features like deleting tag from an image is not available yet.
-For implementing the workflows, we create
+Once these are implemented, we may remove temporary repository and add temporary tags to the image and delete the temporary tags after workflow.

 **Test**
-test.sh script takes care of all the testing.
+Once temporary images are built, we need to verify whether image built is same as the image already available as our intended docker image version.
+This is achieved by comparing the docker digest of two images.
+Obviously, if digest is same, there is no need to make another release as docker image available as released version is already up to date.

-**Release**
+If the digest is different, (means, new version of docker image is built), test.sh script takes care of all the testing.

-release means moving the image from temporary repository to production repository with necessary tags.
+**Deploy**

-docker image in temporary area is also pruned by checking number of dates since updated.
+In Deploy job, depending on the result of test job, temporary images are moved to production repository.

-## Docker repository
+### Docker repository
 github provides free docker image storage for public repositories in github packages.
 The workflows make use of {{ secrets.GITHUB_TOKEN }}  https://docs.github.com/en/actions/reference/authentication-in-a-workflow

 The packages are directly visible in mbed-os repository.

 For deleting images from temporary repository, a new token GITHUB_DELETE_IMAGE_TOKEN needs to be added with package delete perimissions.

-## Workflow for forks
+### Workflow for forks

-As there is a scheduled trigger of workflow development and release workflow is enabled only when "ARMMbed" repository owner criteria is met.
+As there is a scheduled trigger of workflow for development and release images, which inturn creates and updated docker images, workflows are enabled only when "ARMMbed" repository owner criteria is met.
 For development, one can change this, make necessary development and put this back to "ARMMbed" when creating pull request to "ARMMbed/mbed-os".